 About the Read Building

 Built in 1868 in the Gothic Revival style of architecture, the Reed house was home to the Reed, King, Dow, and Downing families for nearly 150 years.
-The house was remodeled in 1989 and features interesting leaded glass windows, built-in cabinets, refinished woodwork and an updated fireplace.
-The stunning rhododendron bushes in front of the house were brought from England by the Dow family in the early 1900’s.
+The house was partly remodeled in 1989 and features interesting leaded glass windows, built-in cabinets, and refinished woodwork and fireplace.
+The stunning rhododendron bushes in front of the house were brought from England by the Dow family in the early 1900s.
 The house was named a heritage Home by the Lake County Historical Society in 1968.

 The Mentor Public Library Board of Trustees purchased the Reed family’s 1.33-acre grounds and house in June of 2009.
 The purchase is an investment in the community, while providing expanded services to our patrons.
 Outdoor activities and educational programs for all ages are made possible by this unique resource.
 The building’s spacious yard allows the library to accommodate the community’s need and desire for green space, as part of MPL’s Strategic Plan.

 History of the Read Property